CUNY Program Study in Israel

 How to Apply

 Students apply through the Office of International Education and Global Engagement at Brooklyn College.
 CUNY students not currently registered at Brooklyn College must file an e-permit at their home institution for study abroad in Israel through Brooklyn College.
 Students outside of CUNY may also apply to study in Israel through Brooklyn College by applying to Brooklyn College as a visiting student.
-Students complete two applications — an online application for the Israeli institution (offices in Manhattan) at which they plan to study (see above links), and one for the IEGE, Brooklyn College.
+Students complete two applications — an online application for the Israeli institution (offices in Manhattan) at which they plan to study (see above links), and one for IEGE at Brooklyn College.
 Once the applicant has obtained admission from the Israeli institution of choice, the student provides a copy of the admission letter to the IEGE office at Brooklyn College and will be registered by IEGE for the term desired.
 Registration through Brooklyn College's IEGE enables a more transparent, easier transfer of credit and facilitates the use of financial aid for study abroad.

-Host institutions offer volunteer experiences, internships and research opportunities to visiting students.
+Host institutions offer volunteer experiences, internships, and research opportunities to visiting students.
 Campuses have an active club life and extracurricular opportunities to make friends.

 Ben Gurion University